Juggling Ad Revenue: A Major Online Publishing Challenge

 - Publishers, such as Forbes, have banned users from using adblocking software.
 Last December, the business news site greeted desktop browser blocker users with a message on the welcome screen, asking them to disable their adblocker before visiting the site.

-The bottom line is that finding the perfect blend for revenue generation is tedious and difficult but it it surely the best possible way for digital publishers to rake in as revenue.
+The bottom line is that finding the perfect blend for revenue generation is tedious and difficult but it surely the best possible way for digital publishers to rake in as revenue.